Deep Breathing v Pranayama

 What is the difference between just simple deep breathing and Pranayama?

-Pranayama, is more than just the movement of air in and out of the lungs.
+Pranayama, is more than just the movement of air in and out of the lungs as with simple breathing.
 It involves the management of the internal pressure by manipulating and controlling the pelvic, abdominal and chest muscles.
-This takes time and practice and is essential if there is to be a full benefit of extending and lengthening the exhale for the practice of Pranayama.
 Pranayama means to consciously expand the breath by lengthening the exhale to double that of the inhale, eventually slowing down the whole breathing cycle to a state of stillness, resulting in a meditative state of calm.

 How can we manage & retrain the breath?